Blepharoplasty for Men

 That allows him to develop an individualized plan for you that avoids common pitfalls that less experienced or less extensively trained surgeons often fail to appreciate.
 Dr. Steinsapir begins your surgical planning with a detailed consultation.
 He carefully listens to your concerns, analyzes your health and surgical history before performing a detailed examination.
 That examination includes detailed photographs, measurements, and sketches to diagnose the basis for your eyelid issues.
 That data is used to formulate a unique plan for you.
 This personalized approach means that you get a surgery that is tailored to your anatomic needs and your schedule.

-Consider where you surgery will be performed: A state of the art, accredited operating room or someone’s unaccredited back office procedure room?
+Consider where your male blepharoplasty will be performed: A state of the art, accredited operating room or someone’s unaccredited back office procedure room?
 In the State of California, intravenous sedation (IV sedation) can only be performed in licensed and accredited operating rooms.
 Have you seen a surgeon who is pushing just local anesthesia for surgery?
-Generally this means they do not have an accredited operating room.
+Generally, this means they do not have an accredited operating room.
 They are doing surgery in a back office procedure room.
 Sure it can be done.
 You might even be able to tolerate a root canal without anesthesia, but why?
 Individuals can have eyelid surgery under local anesthesia but it is less comfortable than having surgery under intravenous sedation in an accredited operating room.
-Dr. Steinsapir is extremely proud of his state of the art, accredited operating rooms that are in his surgery center, located in his office.
+Dr. Steinsapir is extremely proud of his state of the art, accredited operating rooms that are in his plastic surgery center, located in his office.
 You will probably be shown the operating rooms but if not, just ask to seem them.Dr.
-Steinsapir works with licensed nurse anesthetists and board certified anesthesiologists.
+Steinsapir works with licensed nurse anesthetists and board-certified anesthesiologists.